mbretter/stk-di/README.md

 ## Registering services

-As a first step you have to register all your services in the container and it is recommended to put the service factory into the container too.
+As a first step you have to put all your services into the container and it is recommended to put the service factory into the container too.

 ```php